iftikharuddin/security-course/Euler/euler-vault-kit.md

    - protocolFeeShare: The fraction of interest fees allocated to the DAO.
 If this value exceeds 50%, vaults use 50% instead.

+### Risk Management
+The Ethereum Vault Connector (EVC) employs risk management measures by requiring vaults to implement two essential methods:

+1. checkAccountStatus: This method checks whether a specified account is in violation.
+It verifies if the account has enough collateral to cover its liabilities.

+2. checkVaultStatus: This method assesses the overall health of the vault itself.
+It examines if the vault has surpassed any predefined limits, such as borrow and supply caps.

+These methods are called by the EVC as needed, often after completing all operations in a batch.
+This allows for deferred checks, providing a form of flash liquidity.
+If a vault indicates a failed status check, the transaction is reverted, undoing all previously executed operations.

 # Audit data

 ## Privileged actors